FAQ Call for Action 2023

-The "DRAUSSENSTADT- Call for Action" is aimed at Berlin-based freelancers and solo-independent cultural actors as well as at Berlin-based associations, groups, companies and other legal entities from the cultural and creative sector who can contribute a concept for a cultural event in a publicly accessible location in Berlin and be able to implement it outdoors and free of charge for the public by December 31, 2023.
+The DRAUSSENSTADT - Call for Action is aimed at Berlin-based freelancers and solo self-employed cultural actors as well as associations, groups, companies and other legal entities from the cultural and creative sector.
+They must submit a concept for a cultural event in a publicly accessible location in Berlin and be able to implement it outdoors and free of charge for the public by December 31, 2023.
 With early start of measures ("vorzeitiger Maßnahmenbeginn"), events can take place from June 1, 2023.

 How does the procedure work?

-Organizers can use an online form on http://www.draussenstadt-call-for-action.berlin to submit an application for individual events or series of events in the period from 7 June 2021, 12 noon to 18 June 2021, 3 pm.
+Organizers can use an online form on http://www.draussenstadt-call-for-action.berlin to submit an application for individual events or series of events in the period from 6 April 2023 until 23 April 2023, 11:59 pm.
+Please register beforehand.
 An independent jury will then decide on the selection of the applications.

 Which formats are funded?